Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Experiments

-To better understand why \ContSteal can always achieve better performance, we extract samples' embeddings generated by different encoders, i.e., the target encoder, surrogate encoder trained with the conventional attack, and surrogate encoder trained with the \ContSteal, and project them into a 2-dimensional space using t$\_$Distributed Neighbor Embedding(t-SNE).
-From the results summarized in \autoref{fig:embedding}, we find that \ContSteal can effectively copy the pattern of the embeddings as the target encoder.
+To better understand why \ContSteal can always achieve better performance, we extract samples' embeddings generated by different encoders, i.e., the target encoder, surrogate encoder trained with the conventional attack, and surrogate encoder trained with the \ContSteal, and project them into a 2-dimensional space using t-SNE.
+From the results summarized in \autoref{fig:embedding}, we find that \ContSteal can effectively mimic the pattern of the embeddings as the target encoder.
 However, the conventional attack fails to capture such patterns for a number of input samples, e.g., the outer circle in \autoref{fig:embedding_normal}.
 This further demonstrates that \ContSteal benefits from jointly considering different embeddings as they can serve as anchors to better locate the position of the other embeddings in their space.

-We then conduct some ablation studies to better illustrate the effectiveness of \ContSteal.
-Note that we only use agreement later to evaluate the performance as \autoref{fig:acc_agg_gap} shows that the gap between accuracy and agreement is small.
+We also show some ablation study results on Supplementary Material \autoref{appendix:abaltion} to show that with the less surrogate dataset, less training epoch, and different model architecture, \ContSteal can still achieve much better results than conventional steal.
+Also, we show further attacks based on the stole models on Supplementary Material \autoref{appendix:further} to show that \ContSteal can be used as a springboard for other attacks.